Deaf and hard of hearing

 North Regional Association for Sensory Support (NRASS) provides a free advocacy scheme for people with hearing and sight loss.
 They can offer you support with information on how you can stand up for your rights, and they can be your ‘voice’ if you don’t have the confidence to stand up for yourself in formal situations.

-Community Health & Social Care Direct Sensory Support Team work with any adult who has a sensory impairment.
-This could be someone who is blind, partially sighted, deaf, hard of hearing or deafblind.
-The team usually visit people at home to assess their difficulties.
+Community Health & Social Care Direct sensory support team work with any adult who has a sensory impairment inclusing deaf, hard of hearing or deafblind.
+The team usually visit people at home to assess their difficulties and can bring out some equipment to see if it suits your needs..

 Other useful information